Breastfeeding in public places

 More Maternity Action information sheets

-Additional paternity leave and pay – new rights for fathers and partners
+Shared parental leave and pay – new rights to share leave and take leave more flexibly

 Breastfeeding in public places – your right to breastfeed when you are out and about